Volunteers are an integral part of the Achilles community and take on numerous roles.

 – If your athlete becomes tired, encourage him/her to walk or take a short break.

 – As a guide, you’re not expected to provide anything except running companionship and course navigation.
-If anything else is requested, bring it to the attention of your chapter leaders.
+If anything else is requested, bring it to the attention of your Chapter Leader and/or Membership Coordinator.

 Running with a visually impaired athlete